pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

 !  schedule: not found, default value is '* * * * *'
 +  url: https://example.com/
 +  tg_chats_to_notify: 5487855
++  notify_after_attempt: 3  # Notify only after 3 failed checks in a row
 +  method: GET
 +  search_string: ENGLISH